Protests causing 'real stress' for residents, students and workers

 "We encourage commuters to the area to plan for continued traffic disruption, but we want everyone coming into the city to feel safe."

+In the meantime, protesters were asked to relocate their vehicles from the road and into legitimate parking as soon as possible.

-Police will also continue to monitor the protesters, who camped out at the grounds overnight.
+Police would also continue to monitor the protesters, who camped out at the grounds overnight.

 READ MORE: Police appeal to protesters to clear Parliament streets